 India’s marine authorities announced plans to build a boat marina for international yachts and superyachts sailing the Andaman Islands.

 Construction on the 50-slot Yacht Marina at Port Blair Harbour (cruise port destination in India's Andaman and Nicobar Islands) will be completed by December 2021.
-The new facility will become a key element to help the Islands recover from Coronavirus (COVID-19) when ships are allowed to resume voyages in this region.
+The new facility will become a key element to help the Islands recover from COVID when ships are allowed to resume voyages in this region.

 According to Asia Pacific Superyachts Andaman Islands head of operations, R. Rathnam, international sailors, and visiting yachts and superyachts were required to stay at anchorage due to the absence of a dedicated marina.